themihirmathur/WHATS-CHAT/README.md

 <h2>TECHNOLOGIES STACKS & TOOLS USED</h2>

-* HTML: Used for structuring the web pages and user interfaces.
+* `HTML`: Used for structuring the web pages and user interfaces.

-* CSS: Employed for styling and enhancing the visual presentation of the application.
+* `CSS`: Employed for styling and enhancing the visual presentation of the application.

-* [Visual Studio Code](https://code.visualstudio.com/): The integrated development environment used for coding and managing the project.
+* [`Visual Studio Code`](https://code.visualstudio.com/): The integrated development environment used for coding and managing the project.

-* JavaScript: The programming language used to implement the logic and functionality of the application.
+* `JavaScript`: The programming language used to implement the logic and functionality of the application.

-* [Socket.io](https://socket.io/): A library that enables real-time, bidirectional communication between the server and clients.
+* [`Socket.io`](https://socket.io/): A library that enables real-time, bidirectional communication between the server and clients.

 ## DEPENDENCIES